 Before the ruling, as McManus notes in his online guide “Top 10 Tax and Estate Planning Considerations for Same-Sex Couples,” gay and lesbian couples had to rely on their applicable exclusion amount with regard to providing for the surviving spouse.

-Additionally, he noted, portability provisions allow a surviving spouse, regardless of gender, to preserve and later use any portion of their deceased spouse’s unused estate and gift exclusion amount, an amount that gets adjusted each year for inflation.
-For 2017, that amount is $5.49 million.1
+Additionally, he noted, portability provisions allow a surviving spouse, regardless of gender, to preserve and later use any portion of their deceased spouse’s unused estate and gift exclusion amount , an amount that gets adjusted each year for inflation.
+For 2019, that amount is $10 million.1

 A same-sex spouse can also now roll over assets from his or her retirement account to the surviving spouse’s account without a mandatory minimum distribution or lump-sum distribution.
 That previously wasn't an option, said McManus.

 When they marry, same-sex spouses can also now take full advantage of “gift splitting” to reduce the size of their taxable estate.
 According to McManus, each individual has the right to make financial gifts on a tax-free basis for federal gift and generation-skipping transfer tax purposes up to the annual exclusion limit.
-For 2017, that limit is $14,000 per person, or $28,000 for a married couple.
+For 2018, that limit is $15,000 per person, or $30,000 for a married couple.1

-As always, LGBT couples considering such a strategy, however, should consult a financial advisor or tax professional to determine whether gift splitting makes sense for them.
+As always, LGBTQ couples considering such a strategy, however, should consult a financial professional or tax professional to determine whether gift splitting makes sense for them.

 In such cases, Burda said the non-biological parent should strongly consider adopting that child to establish a legal relationship to avoid having to battle for custody with long-lost relatives if the biological parent should die.
 “The children of same-sex couples can almost never establish a biological connection with both of their parents,” she said.
 “If the child was born before the couple got married, not every state has marital presumption laws.”